Mukteshwar: History

 Mukteshwar was previously known as Muktesar (as mentioned in Jim Corbett's book "The Temple Tiger"); the name changed after 1947.
-Many locals still call it Muktesar in their local language.
+Many locals still call it Muktesar in their native language.
 Until 1893 the place was known for its shrines and temple before it was selected for serum production to protect animals from cattle plague.
 On the recommendation of the Cattle Plague Commission, the Imperial Bacteriological Laboratory had its genesis on 9 December 1889 at Pune and relocated to Mukteshwar in 1893 to facilitate segregation and quarantine of highly contagious organisms.
 Initially the laboratory at Mukteshwar was completed in 1898 but destroyed by fire in 1899.
 It was resurrected in 1901.
 Then annual expenditure on research was Rs.
 50,000.
 Later it was developed into the Indian Veterinary Research Institute (IVRI), which later moved its headquarters to Izatnagar.
 Still Mukteshwar serves as the hill campus of IVRI, including facilities such as an experimental goat farm.

-The noted Nobel winner scientist Robert Koch visited this place on the request of the government of India.
+The Nobel winner scientist Robert Koch visited this place on the request of the government of India.
 The microscope used by him and other historical articles are kept in the museum maintained by IVRI.
 A hill carved cold room dating back to 1900 once used to store biological materials is now a tourist attraction.

-Jim Corbett, a well-known author and hunter of man-eating tigers and leopards visited Mukteshwar.
+Jim Corbett, author and hunter of man-eating tigers and leopards visited Mukteshwar.
 He wrote about Mukteshwar in his book The Temple Tiger and More Man-Eaters of Kumaon.
 He wrote about the various adversities faced by the people inhabiting the villages in remote areas of the Northern hills.

-Rock Climbing & Rappelling in Mukteshwar
+Rock climbing & rappelling

 Fruit orchards, coniferous forests, lush green trails and narrow lanes make Mukteshwar a special destination for trekking.
 Apart from trekking, camping, paragliding; Mukteshwar is also known for rock climbing and rappelling.
 The region is full of hard rocky hills, which are suitable for rock climbing.
 Exotic travelers visit here to experience these activities.
 Rocky hills of Mukteshwar are quite strong.
 However, this adventure sport may be a little risky in the rainy days.
-Here are some of the popular trails in Mukteshwar:
+Popular trails in Mukteshwar include: